Yaoir/VideoPoker-Go-WebAssembly/README.md

 There are some very good reasons for preferring to use Go instead of JavaScript, including Go's static typing and efficiency.
 Since it's a compiled language, most programming errors can be caught by the Go compiler, rather than being found only when the program is running and happens to execute the part of code that contains the bug.
 Go is designed for concurrency, so you will never have to deal with promises and other constructs that have been added to JavaScript to make it useful for modern web programming.

 I was curious about the technology, and as I learned more about it, I noticed an overwhelming consensus that WebAssembly will quickly become a very popular and important technology for web development.
 There are many plans for the technology, and it is being developed rapidly by collaboration involving Mozilla, Google, and others.
-All of the major browser developers announced support for WebAssembly in 2017, so this is all very new.
+All of the major browser developers announced support for WebAssembly in 2017, and this is all very new.
 So does it work?

-After waiting nearly two months to read reports from people using the new WebAssembly support and hearing almost nothing, I decided to give it a try.
+I decided to give it a try.
 I had a video poker game that I wrote two years ago in C and later translated to both JavaScript and Go.
 I modified the Go version to be event driven, and then wrote the WebAssembly interface to convert it into a web app.

 With Go's WebAssembly support being so new, I expected to have a lot of problems.
 But I didn't!
 I was relieved to find that even with just basic package documentation and a few very simple examples to use as a starting point, it wasn't very difficult to get things working, and everything seems to work almost perfectly.
 If this is what WebAssembly programming in Go is like at the first release, I'm very enthusiastic about its future.

 At the current release, Video Poker shows the use of client-side Go to implement an MVC (Model-View-Control) web app.
-The game engine, in videopoker-web.go, implements the model.
-View is handled by the WebAssembly interface in main.go that manipulates the DOM, resulting in updates in the web browser, and Control is through mouse clicks and keys typed in the browser window, along with event handling and callbacks in the HTML and the WebAssembly interface in main.go.
+The game engine, in `videopoker-web.go`, implements the model.
+View is handled by the WebAssembly interface in `main.go` that manipulates the DOM, resulting in updates in the web browser, and Control is through mouse clicks and keys typed in the browser window, along with event handling and callbacks in the HTML and the WebAssembly interface in `main.go`.

+It's all written in Go, and I did not need to write a single line of JavaScript.
+How cool.

 This isn't a full test of WebAssembly, but I think it's a good start.